cloudismehi/voicePadSynth/thingsToDo.md

 the only envelope determined now is linear, this shouldn't be the only option so i must code another one. i need to implement volume envelopes - not just for all voices but for each individual voice.

 ### troubleshooting
-are the voices actually working? i'm hearing some outages